 Gujarat, a state in northwest India, has a large number of tribals with a distinctive culture and lifestyle.
 Offerings of terracotta figures to their gods is one of them.
 Especially in the North of Gujarat, near the border to Rajastan, are natural sanctuaries where votive terracotta horses are offered by the tribals to appease a god – that he will fulfill some wishes and hopes.
 The horse is a noble animal, beloved of the gods.
 His ethnical and historical background goes back into antiquity.

 The potters who made the horses are of the Variya and Guvjar caste.
 They sell the horses also to other peoples but their main customers are the tribals.
 Some tribals make also figures by themselves, but with the same technique like the village potters.
 The only difference is that the potter´s forms are fired in a kiln and the tribal´s forms are unbaked.
 In the north of Gujarat the clay is excellent for working on th wheel, the reason why theses figures have hollow forms.

-Handmade, Terracotta, Burned in an non-electric kiln.
+Handmade, Terracotta, Burned in a non-electric kiln.
 Small size without tail

-Small size: Lenght around 38 cm, Width around 10 cm
+Small size: length around 38 cm, width around 10 cm